You are here > Top: Forums: General Discussion: Seed Catalogs

 So, to get some warm weather discussion going, which catalogs do you prefer?
 Classics like "Burpee's."
 Market gardener like "Johnny's Seeds?"

 What plants do you want to attempt this year you have never managed to grow successfully?
 I keep wanting to try Love-Lies-Bleeding again, if I can ever clean out a flower bed for it.
-Even my hollyhocks are being done in by the $#)(AT)* bindweed.
+Even my hollyhocks are being done in by the $#)@* bindweed.

 My daffodils are two inches out of the ground but you can hardly see them with the snow we're getting.